 Compression fractures.
 Spinal curvatures.
 Generalized poor health.
 You don't want these!
-So do what you can to prevent osteoporosis.
-Nutrition is a dominant component in doing precisely that, and Johnson Chiropractic is your Richmond healthcare partner to aid you.
-Let's review some good osteoporosis-prevention lifestyle choices for your whole family.
+So do what you can to avoid osteoporosis.
+Nutrition is a big factor in doing just that, and Johnson Chiropractic is your Richmond healthcare partner to guide you.
+Let's discuss some good osteoporosis-prevention lifestyle choices for your whole family.

-Johnson Chiropractic comprehends well the above listed aftermath of osteoporosis in both men and women and that osteoporosis could be looked at as a disease of youth.
+Johnson Chiropractic knows well the above listed outcomes of osteoporosis in both men and women and that osteoporosis could be considered a disease of youth.
 You build bone mass when you are young.
 If you build enough then, you'll have enough to lose a little as you age.
 Odd, isn't it?

 So, what can Richmond patients do to prevent osteoporosis?

 - Eat a nutritious diet, especially between 10 and 14 years.
 Exercise and be active, too.
 Why?
 Well, it sets up good habits for life plus bone mass increases are most noted in these years and before age 18.
 (1) Talk to your kids about osteoporosis!